Jonyleo/HawkSet-exp/artifact_evaluation/README.md

 HawkSet was built and tested in Ubuntu 22.04.5 LTS and requires Docker (tested for version 27.5.0), if you are using a provided machine, the environment has been setup already.

+Furthermore, the PMRace comparison requires Vagrant and Virtualbox, as well as the following hardware requirements:

+- CPU: >= 16 threads
+- DRAM: >= 32 GB
+- DISK: ~100 GB

 Before starting the evaluation:

 - Clone the repository https://github.com/Jonyleo/HawkSet-exp